jamesorlakin/PSCCompanion/README.md

 - Tests! (not necessarily everything, but the hacky timetable calculations could do with a few)
 - Prettier UI
-- Improved session management for attendance scraping
+- Improved session management for attendance and printing scraping.
+Quite honestly, I'm not sure how the Intranet session exists to begin with.
+It's a mixed bag for each device.
 - A good tidy up...
+- Some smarter caching (I'm thinking more transparently, load the cache and present to the user while fetching new data)

 ## License